The Constitution of the Student Polity

 - By a member of the Polity

-- Any member of the Polity may submit to the Delegate Council a petition of impeachment.
+- Any member of the Polity may submit to the Polity Attorney a petition of impeachment.
 This petition must include a list of charges against the Delegate.
-It must bear the signatures of at least one-half (1/2) of the members of their class.
-It shall first be presented to the Delegate Council for confirmation.
+It must bear the signatures of at least one-third (1/3) of the members of their class.
+The Polity Attorney shall notify the individual about the petition of impeachment and then present the petition to the Delegate Council.

-- Following this, the Council shall debate the charges with the Delegate present.
+- An open hearing of the Delegate Council shall take place during the next meeting after the petition is presented to the Delegate Council, dedicated to the debate of the Delegate in question.
 The Delegate must be permitted to offer a defense.
 After debate has been closed, the vote will occur after a motion to vote has been raised.

 - By a member of the Delegate Council

-- Any member of the Delegate Council may submit to the Delegate Council a petition of impeachment.
+- Any member of the Delegate Council may submit to the Polity Attorney a petition of impeachment.
 This petition must include a list of charges against the Delegate.
 It must bear the signatures of at least one-half (1/2) of the members of the Delegate Council.
-It shall first be presented to the Delegate Council for confirmation.
+The Polity Attorney shall notify the individual about the petition of impeachment and then present the petition to the Delegate Council.

-- Following this, the Council shall debate the charges with the Delegate present.
+- Following a notification from the Polity Attorney of a petition for impeachment, an open meeting of the Delegate Council shall be held, publicized to the Polity in advance, dedicated to the debate of the Delegate in question.
 The Delegate must be permitted to offer a defense.
 After debate has been closed, the vote will occur after a motion to vote has been raised.

 - By the Polity